What is Due Diligence in Real Estate?

 Through the title search, you will discover if there are any financial liens on the property due to unpaid taxes or other liabilities.
 You will also learn if there are any claims on the title such as an investor or even family member of the previous owner that hasn’t signed off on the sale of the property.

 Investigating the plat of the property will also show the actual situation of the physical boundaries of the property.
 Are there any encumbrances or unresolved boundary disputes you should know about?
-Walk the property line to make sure the neighbor hasn’t built a shed or fence on your side of the property.
+These are issues that are uncovered by the "title chain" or "abstract of title" search process.

 6. Check Out the Neighborhood & HOA

 While you can fix issues with the home and improve the property, you can’t change the location of the home or the surrounding area.
 So it’s a good idea to spend a little time finding out more about the area.

 Is the home located in the city?
 Do a few drive-throughs to check traffic and find your way around.
 Can you easily find parking?
 How convenient is the closest grocery store or pharmacy?
 Are there any places you don’t want to live near like a prison, noisy airport or maybe a cemetery?

 You should also look into the local schools, crime rates and government to make sure you are comfortable with all of them.

 Is your potential home a condo or a house located within a homeowners association?
 Make sure you read up on all the covenants, restrictions, and conditions.
 You will have to be willing to follow the rules and regulations that are established.
 There may even be fines for infractions.

 Some homeowners associations can be quite strict, even having the power to limit the color of your home or how many vehicles you can park out front or what time you have to bring in trash cans.
 You should evaluate all of the regulations and make sure you are willing to comply.

 The period of due diligence begins at the time the contract goes binding.
 That happens once the buyer and the seller agree to the terms, they have both signed the contract and the contract has been delivered.